Electorate data cards

 The data for cards has been generated from the Australian Bureau of Statistics and the Parliamentary Library.

-• The Engaging perspectives card can be used across multiple levels as a way of introducing and engaging with different perspectives on a topic.
+• The Electorate data cards card can be used across multiple levels and subject areas as a way of exploring the demographics of Victoria, representation and statistics.

 How to host a committee inquiry